 This course provides for four years' work in History and Government, the aim being to bring before the student the rise, development and influence of Greece, Rome, the nations of Medieval Europe, the British Empire, and the United States.
 Note-books, map drawing, and supplementary reading constitute a part of the work in all courses.

 History I-Ancient History.
-Text: Morey's Outlines of Ancient History.
+Text: Wolfson's Essentials in Ancient History.
 McKinley's Note-Book.

-An introductory course, aiming to interest students in the earlier civilizations, and the history of Greece.
+An introductory course, aiming to interest students in the earlier civilizations, and the History of Greece.